 Impact on profitability

-How a company bills can greatly affect its profits.
-This is especially true when it comes to making sure bills are correct and keeping track of hours worked for clients (billable hours).
-Mistakes in these areas can lead to lost revenue or disagreements that hurt a company’s profits.
+How a company bills greatly affects its profits.
+Accurate billing and tracking of billable hours are essential.
+Mistakes in these areas can lead to lost revenue or disagreements that harm profits.

 Effect on employee productivity

-Proper billing practices can have a big effect on how productive employees are.
-Knowing the difference between billable hours and non-billable work helps employees focus more on work that makes money.
+Proper billing practices significantly impact employee productivity.
+Knowing the difference between billable and non-billable work helps employees focus on tasks that generate revenue.

-This level of organization helps employee productivity.
-It lets them focus on their work and gives them confidence in transparency of how they’re paid.
+This level of organization boosts employee productivity.
+It helps them focus on work and builds confidence through transparent pay practices.

 How to calculate billable hours

-To figure out billable hours, you need a good system for tracking time.
-This system records the total hours worked on projects that can be billed.
-It separates these hours from hours worked on tasks that can’t be billed or other work.
+To calculate billable hours, you need a reliable time-tracking system.
+This system records total hours worked on billable projects separately from non-billable tasks and other work.

 To figure out billable hours, you need to track them first.
 Then, multiply them by the pay rate per hour.
 This rate might go up for overtime depending on how the company bills.